-- 1. Bypass-lever locations
+- Bypass-lever locations

+- 3. Lever position for pushing the machine

 - Lever position for operating the machine

-- 3. Lever position for pushing the machine

-- 6. When finished, turn the key to the STOP position to avoid draining the battery charge.
+- 6. When finished, ensure that the key has been returned to the STOP position to avoid draining the battery charge.

 Note: If the machine fails to move, the electric brake may still be engaged.
-You can release the electric brake if necessary; refer to Releasing the Electric Brake (page 41).
+You can release the electric brake manually if necessary; refer to Releasing the Electric Brake (page 40).